 I am Daniel and I am currently a research fellow in the AIDA group.
 I have a master and bachelor degree from the Otto-von-Gericke University Magdeburg, Germany in Computer Systems in Engineering and received my PhD from Technical University of Munich (TUM) in 2019.
 Before joining TUMCREATE in Singapore, I was finishing my master thesis with an industry visit to draw my thesis at BMW Research and Technology in Munich.

 My main field of research is the optimization and tool-chain development of agent-based simulation software as well as the related aspects of cloud computing.
 On a day-to-day basis, I am working on the design and coherence of the CityMoS mobility simulation platform.
 This includes meeting with full-time developers and modelling experts to discuss implementation strategies and performing implementations on CityMoS.
-This usually includes larger design decisions that require an overview of the entire simulation toolchain.
+It involves larger design decisions that require an overview of the entire simulation toolchain.

 Q: What made you come to Singapore, and how has it been like living here?